Coup

 • If you have 10 or more coins, you MUST take the Coup action.

 • Assassination costs 3 coins, paid immediately.
-If challenged and caught lying, you still lose the coins AND lose influence.
+If challenged and caught lying, you still lose the coins AND lose an influence.

 • A player with no face-down cards is eliminated.
+Last player with influence wins.

 Play Coup with your AI agent